CanonicalLtd/maas-docs/en/troubleshoot-faq.md

 wget https://cloud-images.ubuntu.com/daily/server/xenial/current/xenial-server-cloudimg-amd64-root.tar.gz
 ```

-With an image downloaded, extract its contents so that the *shadow* password
+With the image downloaded, extract its contents so that the *shadow* password
 file can be edited:

 ```bash